semantifyit/RocketRML/Readme.md

 ###### For the legacy version with the different behavior of the iterator please see [this](https://github.com/semantifyit/RML-mapper/tree/legacy) version.
 This is a javascript RML-mapper implementation for the RDF mapping language ([RML](http://rml.io/spec.html)).

+##Try it out
+If you want to try the mapper without installing you can also see a working demo with a graphical interface [here](https://semantifyit.github.io/rml/)
 ## Install
+To install it via npm:

     npm install rocketrml

 ## Quick-start
 After installation you can to copy [index.js](https://github.com/semantifyit/RocketRML/blob/master/docs/node/index.js) into your current working directory.
 Also the [mapfile.ttl](https://github.com/semantifyit/RocketRML/blob/master/docs/node/mapping.ttl) and the [input](https://github.com/semantifyit/RocketRML/blob/master/docs/node/input.json) is needed.

+Then you can execute your first example via:

     node index.js

-Starts the execution and the output is then written to ./out.n3.
+which starts the execution and the output is then written to ./out.n3.

  Also an example Dockerfile can be seen [here](https://github.com/semantifyit/RocketRML/blob/master/docs/docker).